GUIDELINES FOR 2013 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 NOTIFICATION OF WINNERS

-Winners will be notified by the NTRA no later than Wednesday, January 2, 2013.
-Winners will be honored at the Eclipse Awards dinner to be held Saturday evening, January 19, 2013 at Gulfstream Park in Hallandale Beach, Fla.
+Winners will be notified by the NTRA no later than Wednesday, January 2, 2014.
+Winners will be honored at the Eclipse Awards dinner and ceremony to be held Saturday evening, January 18, 2014 at Gulfstream Park Racetrack and Casino in Hallandale Beach, Fla.